 Les Houches retains a wonderful village feel, with an emphasis on relaxed and family-based activities.
 There’s also a thriving cultural scene too, with entertainment and festivities year round for all.
 There’s everything from the ‘big hitter’ sporting events that draw in the crowds of thousands and are not to be missed, to the smaller, more intimate events that’ll make you feel like a local.
 Here’s our pick of forthcoming events in Les Houches.

-Now you know all about the family-orientated village and resort of Les Houches, you might think it’s time to discover the quieter side of the Chamonix Valley.
-So, get that transfer to Les Houches booked and become part of the Houches community – even if you only have a week to become an ‘Bouchard’ before returning to Geneva Airport.
+Now you know all about the family-orientated village and resort of Les Houches, along with neighbouring Servoz and hamlets like Le Coupeau, you might agree it’s time to discover the quieter side of the Chamonix Valley.
+So, get that transfer to Les Houches booked and become part of the Houches community – even if you only have a week to become an ‘Houchard’ before returning to Geneva Airport.
 Oh and as anyone who’s ever travelled with young kids will appreciate, we drop you, the little ones and all your luggage right at your front door – and we provide child car seats for free when you pre-book them.